 By Jaafar S. Abdulkadir

-Writer is the Head of Islamic Banking at KCB Bank & Chair of the Islamic Finance Sub Committee of the Kenya Bankers Association
+Writer is head of Islamic Banking at KCB Group, and chair of the Islamic Finance sub-committee at Kenya Bankers Association